The Uniformization of Certain Algebraic Hypergeometric Functions: Sequence transformations and coefficient identities

-In this section and~\S\,\ref{sec:alghyper}, we show that the solution spaces of hypergeometric equations~$E_n$ of the types introduced in Thm.~\ref{thm:BH0}, with imprimitive monodromy, include algebraic functions that are solutions of trinomial equations.
-Explicit expressions for the associated ${}_nF_{n-1}$'s as combinations of algebraic functions will be derived.
+In this section and~\S\,\ref{sec:alghyper}, it is shown that the solutions of hypergeometric equations~$E_n$ of the types introduced in Thm.~\ref{thm:BH0}, with monodromy that is irreducible but imprimitive, include algebraic functions that are solutions of trinomial equations.
+Explicit expressions for the associated ${}_nF_{n-1}$'s as combinations of algebraic functions will be derived, which extend those of Birkeland~\cite{Birkeland27}.

-The natural tool is the Vandermonde convolution transform of Gould~\cite{Gould56,Gould61}, from which one can derive many binomial coefficient identities.
-In what follows,
+The chief result of this section is Theorem~\ref{thm:cor1}, which provides a family of binomial coefficient identities, the family being indexed by $\ell\in\mathbb{Z}$.
+They are derived from the standardized trinomial equation $y-\nobreak 1-\nobreak zy^B=0$, and will be used in~\S\,\ref{sec:alghyper}.
+Theorem~\ref{thm:g0} provides two more identities, which are more sophisticated in the sense that they have an additional free parameter.
+Some of these identities were found by Lambert, Ramanujan, P\'olya, and Gould, and the family indexed by $\ell\in\mathbb{Z}$ was explored by Chu~\cite{Chu95} in a little-noticed paper.
+The tool employed in deriving the identities of Theorems \ref{thm:cor1} and~\ref{thm:g0} is the Vandermonde convolution transform of Gould~\cite{Gould56,Gould61}, which is useful in deriving identities relating coefficients of related series, such as binomial coefficient identities.